 Together with the CEO, Product Managers and Design Team, we collaborated to find solutions that would bring value and usefulness to normal employees.
 After defining the initial product features and objectives, our product team worked together to plan the business objectives and roadmap for Workmates.

-A comparative analysis was done on three competitor products to better understand their solutions to intracompany communication and collaboration.
-We took note of what we felt these companies did well and what the did poorly, and used that knowledge to influence the first iteration of the Workmates product.
+A comparative analysis was done on three of our biggest competitor products to better understand their solutions to intracompany communication and collaboration.
+We took note of what we believed these companies did successfully and what they did poorly.
+We then used that insight to influence the MVP of the Workmates product.

 Many user flows were explored for each aspect of the product, taking into consideration all the different entry points and technical dependencies due to the complexity of this social platform being connected to the HRMS (Human Resource Management System).

 Generally, we try to solve these problems from a very high level by white boarding and sketching, then moving onto slightly higher fidelity wireframes in order to better understand the solution in context of being in the actual product.
 Below are just a few examples of our user flow solves and wireframes of key pages in Workmates.

 After user testing various rounds and validating our solutions during the wireframe phase of our design process, we moved onto high-fidelity execution in which we build our designs to spec.
 Utilizing the ever-growing pattern library, we designed our flows by using components and styles that were already built in order to stay visually consistent with the rest of the product suite.
 Any new components that were designed were added and organized into the pattern library to be reused for any future application.